JackHo327/migrateR/README.md

 - Fork this repo and clone it to your `old machine`.
 - Run `Rscript consume.R OLD`.
-- Check whether there is `target_list.txt` file has been generated.
+- Check whether there is `target_list.txt` file that has been generated.

 ```bash